visgl/deck.gl/dev-docs/RFCs/README.md

 ## v5.3 RFCs

-These RFCs are under consideration for v5.3.
+These RFCs were implemented in v5.3.

 | RFC | Author | Status | Description |
 | --- | --- | --- | --- |